2001 Nisqually earthquake: Ground effects

 Named after the Nisqually Delta, this earthquake hit the southern end of Puget Sound causing damage to the ports of Seattle and Tacoma.
 In the month following the earthquake, the National Oceanic and Atmospheric Administration and the USGS assembled a team to map the bathymetry of the deltas near the epicenter.
 This revealed multiple submarine failures on the Puyallup and Duwamish delta fronts.
 In other areas liquefaction, sand boils, landslides, and soil slumping occurred.
 Liquefaction was also determined to be a main contributor to increased stream flows.
 With multiple stream gauges collecting data before and after the earthquake there was a regular pattern of higher increased stream flow around areas where liquefaction occurred.
 Soil liquefaction was also observed at the Nisqually National Wildlife Refuge causing damage to the buildings within.

 Response

 A rapid response plan was developed a year later.
-The region realized how they avoided a potential extremely damaging catastrophe.
-Many businesses, organizations, and hospitals were asked to sign a regional disaster plan.
-This would allow disaster relief teams to locate and aid places much faster than before.
-It would also be able to direct limited resources to places with greatest immediate need.
+The region realized how it had avoided a potentially extremely damaging catastrophe.
+Many businesses, organizations, and hospitals were asked to sign a regional disaster plan, allowing disaster relief teams to locate and aid places much faster than before.
+The regional plan would also facilitate directing limited resources to places with greatest immediate need.